An IKEA Home

 TÄRNABY Table lamp

 Kind of an impulse purchase.
-The store only had it in black at the time.
 Very pleasant dimmable lamp.
-Ours even flickers (probably not a feature but inadequate power supply?) like I imagine a real gas lamp might, or do they?
+Ours even flickers (because of our janky power supply) like I imagine a real gas lamp might, or do they?

 KLEPPSTAD Wardrobe with 3 doors (117x176 cm)